How to Prove Retaliation in the Workplace | Labor and Employment Attorney

 When it comes to recordings, be careful.
 In some jurisdictions, it is illegal to record people without their consent.
 You’ll want to consult your attorney about what evidence you can use, and what evidence will have to be “thrown out.”

-1. Be certain you have documented the incident with your attorney.
+Once you suspect you may be a victim of workplace retaliation, document everything.
+Be certain you have documented the incident with your labor law and employment attorney.

 Keep a Record of Everything